-Being the largest and greenest island of the Cyclades, it offers a variant landscape and exciting activities, such as hiking, snorkelling, windsurfing and more.
+Being the largest and greenest island of the Cyclades, it offers a variant landscape and exciting activities, such as hiking, snorkeling, windsurfing, and more.

 Naxos is especially famous for its superb scenery with the stunning seascape and pretty inland villages.
 Its coastline consists of long exotic beaches with golden sand and crystalline waters.
 The most popular beaches include Plaka, where our Plaka rooms are situated, Agios Prokopios and Mikri Vigla.